bricaud/personal-blog/_posts/2017-09-13-janusgraph-running-on-aws-with-dynamodb.md

 ## Adding Python to the server
 *Section added on the 19th of September 2017*

-If you need to query the graph database server using Python, you have to make an additional configuration step for the server ( besides the [gremlin python](https://pypi.python.org/pypi/gremlinpython) module to include in the code Python).
+If you need to query the graph database server using Python, you have to make an additional configuration step for the server ( besides the [gremlin python](https://pypi.python.org/pypi/gremlinpython) module to include in the Python code).

-First note that the following step are for JanusGraph version 0.1.1 and gremlin server 3.2.3, which is the version available for download at the time of writing.
+First note that the following is for JanusGraph version 0.1.1 and Gremlin Server 3.2.3, which is the version available for download at the time of writing.
 First you must load the Python libraries using:
 ```
 bin/gremlin-server.sh -i org.apache.tinkerpop gremlin-python 3.2.3
 ```
 Make sure you are using the correct version of gremlin-python.
 I made the mistake of installing 3.2.5 instead and it did not work.
 I found the correct answer [here](https://groups.google.com/forum/#!topic/janusgraph-dev/_EbTdatQ39k).
-Then the gremlin server configuration file must be changed. `gremlin-python` must be added in the `scriptEngines` section:
+Then the gremlin server configuration file must be changed (usually called `gremlin-server.yaml`). `gremlin-python` must be added in the `scriptEngines` section:
 ```
 scriptEngines: {
   gremlin-groovy: {